Decoding Active Shooter Events

 - Fight: If escape and hiding are not possible or if you encounter the shooter at close range, be prepared to take action to defend yourself and others.
 As a last resort, you may need to fight back with whatever means available, such as improvised weapons or objects.
 The goal is to incapacitate the shooter and protect yourself and others.

-Because school shootings have become an all-too-frequent and heartbreaking occurrence in our nation, we also offer a free Active Shooter Awareness training course for children ages 6-12.
+Additionally, because school shootings have become an all-too-frequent and heartbreaking occurrence in our nation, we also offer a FREE Active Shooter Awareness Training for Kids.
 We hope that by providing children with the necessary knowledge and preparedness, we can strive to keep them safe in the event of the unthinkable.

-Take a look at our catalog of online workplace violence prevention courses today to equip yourself with the knowledge and skills needed to make a difference.
+For more courses, take a look at our catalog of Online Workplace Violence Prevention courses today to equip yourself with the knowledge and skills needed to make a difference.
 Together, we can work towards a safer and more secure future for all.